Timothy C. Hain, MD •Page last modified: March 3, 2021

 Supposed consequences of TMJ

 Some of these are reasonable -- jaw joint aching for example.
-Some are extremely implausible.
+Some are implausible.
 I have also been contacted by a group of dentists who were upset that I questioned the association between TMJ and a myriad of other symptoms.
 I asked them for data in the form of peer reviewed publications.
-These were not forthcoming.
+These were not provided, but this probably reflects the lack of diligence of these dentists rather than a lack of data, as Pubmed has large numbers of papers, largely written by dentists, concerning the association between TMD(TMJ) and many ear complaints.

-Dr. Cox (2008) recently investigated ear related symptoms in persons with TMD (temporomandibular dysfunction - -same as TMJ).
+Cox (2008) investigated ear related symptoms in persons with TMD (temporomandibular dysfunction - -same as TMJ).
 He reported much higher occurrence of the following symptoms:

 |warm and/or fluid sensation||38|